17YuvrajSehgal/instrumenting-spring-boot-using-opentelemetry/README.md

 # instrumenting-spring-boot-using-opentelemetry

-Learn how to use opentelemtry for instrumentation of a todo spring boot web application
+This project provides an example of a todo web application written in spring boot that produces telemetry data for traces and metrics using OpenTelemetry.

+Requirements
+  Java 17+
+  Maven 3.8.6+
+  Docker